celo-org/docs/docs/developer-resources/integrations/checklist.md

 ---
-title: Checklist
+title: Celo Integration Checklist
 slug: /developer-guide/integrations/checklist
+description: Checklist for applications building and integrating on Celo.
 ---

+# Checklist

-This page serves as a checklist for applications building and integrating on Celo.
-Using common features and standards across applications in the Celo ecosystem will lead to a superior user experience.
+Checklist for applications building and integrating on Celo.

 ## General